flutter/website/src/docs/perf/rendering/shader.md

    rasterization time in release mode; the worst frame rasterization time is a good indicator on how severe the shader compilation jank is.)

-3. **SkSL warm-up doesn't help newer iPhones using Metal.**<br><br>
+3. **SkSL warm-up doesn't help on iOS.**<br><br>
-   Flutter recently migrated from OpenGL to Metal for all newer iOS devices.
+   Flutter uses Metal on most iOS devices.
+(Please reference [Metal on iOS FAQ][] for a list of which iOS devices use Metal.)
+Unfortunately, shader warm-up as currently available has proved insufficient to reduce shader compilation jank.
+This is because shaders go through two compilation steps: SkSL (Skia Shader Language) to MSL (Metal Shader Language), which is done by Skia, and then MSL to final compiled shader, which is done by the GPU driver, which is out of Flutter's control, and which is significantly more expensive than the analogous steps on other platforms.<br><br>
-   (Please reference [Metal on iOS FAQ][] on which iOS devices are considered new enough to use Metal.)
-However, Skia currently only implemented the SkSL warm-up for OpenGL.
-So the SkSL warm-up would only speed up older iOS devices by default.
-If you find shader compilation jank to be an issue for your app on newer iPhones, please let us know by filing a [GitHub issue][].
-In the longer term, we have a plan to use test-based shader warm-up to mitigate this.
-If there's an urgent need for fixing shader compilation jank on newer iPhones, please leave feedback on [Issue 61045][], and we can help you turn on OpenGL for your app.
+   We are acutely aware of this limitation and are actively working on a number of different possible solutions.
+See the [first launch jank][] project on GitHub.

 4. **Why can't you create a single "ubershader" and just compile that once?**<br><br>
    One idea that people sometimes suggest is to create a single large shader that